Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/checkstyle/docs/Ops-Rule.md

   </module>
 ```

-`${config_loc}` is interpreted as "the directory in which the Checkstyle configuration file is located" when using the Eclipse Checkstyle and IntelliJ Checkstyle-IDEA plug-ins.
+`${config_loc}` is interpreted as "the directory in which the Checkstyle configuration file is located" when using the Eclipse Checkstyle and IntelliJ Checkstyle-IDEA plugins.

 When launching from Maven, see [Guide on how to execute Checkstyle with Maven](./Maven-settings.md).